mikeroyal/Photogrammetry-Guide/README.md

 [Martin](https://martin.maplibre.org/) is a tile server able to generate [vector tiles](https://github.com/mapbox/vector-tile-spec) from large [PostGIS](https://github.com/postgis/postgis) databases on the fly, or serve tiles from [PMTile](https://protomaps.com/blog/pmtiles-v3-whats-new) and [MBTile](https://github.com/mapbox/mbtiles-spec) files.
 Martin optimizes for speed and heavy traffic, and is written in Rust.

+[Headway](https://about.maps.earth/) is a maps stack in a box that makes it easy to take your location data into your own hands.
+With just a few commands you can bring up your own fully functional maps server.
+This includes a frontend, basemap, geocoder and routing engine.
+Choose one of the 200+ predefined cities or provide your own OpenStreetMap extract covering any area: from a neighborhood to the whole planet.

+[OpenLayers](https://openlayers.org/) is a high-performance, feature-packed library for creating interactive maps on the web.
+It can display map tiles, vector data and markers loaded from any source on any web page.

+[Supercluster](https://github.com/mapbox/supercluster) is a very fast JavaScript library for geospatial point clustering for browsers and Node.

 [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js) is an open-source library for publishing maps on your websites or webview based apps.
 Fast displaying of maps is possible thanks to GPU-accelerated vector tile rendering.

 [MapLibre Native](https://maplibre.org/) is an Interactive vector tile maps for iOS, Android and other platforms.